mehdisbys/microservices-payment/README.md

 ![](Schema.png)

-- A **gateway** where endpoints can be published.
+- A **gateway** where endpoints can be published through a configuration file.
 The gateway is the public interface of the application.
 Other services are part of a private network.
 Each request is authenticated before being proxied to the relevant service.

 - An **auth** service which validate request using a simple matching pattern for the purpose of this application